 Many special occasions tie back to rich dishes and desserts, but this can also be true for vegetables.
 Food and nutrition professionals can help transform consumers’ experience with vegetables with thoughtful preparation.
-This month, I sat down with Maria Gamble, Executive Chef, Campbell’s Culinary Innovation Hub and discussed simple tips to celebrate and enhance the flavors and textures of veggies so that they can shine this season and beyond.
+I sat down with Campbell Executive Chef & Director, Maria Gamble, to discuss simple tips that celebrate and enhance the flavors and textures of veggies so that they can shine this season and beyond.

 Make Veggies Craveable